THE POISE PROJECT® ANNOUNCES A NEW COURSE

-This course offers a supportive group setting to learn skills and strategies based on Alexander technique to manage the daily physical and emotional challenges that Parkinson's brings into your lives.
+This course offers a supportive group setting to learn skills and strategies based on Alexander technique (AT) to manage the many daily physical and emotional challenges that Parkinson's brings into your lives.

 It is focused on the needs of the caregiver independent of their care receiver.

 The program consists of a ten-week group class meeting for 90 minutes per week.
 It is understood that not all participants will be able to attend all classes.
 Click here to download a flyer about the course.